-Even though hundreds of homeless pets in our local community need a second chance, just any home is not the answer.
-A pet left for hours alone, a dog chained up all day, a puppy or kitten left unsupervised with young children, none of these situations are the answer.
-Put yourself in their place.
+Hundreds of homeless pets in our local community need a second chance.
+We want their new home to be a loving, and their experiences to be happy.
+A pet left for hours alone, a dog chained up all day, a puppy or kitten left unsupervised with young children—none of these situations are good.

 Do you have time for a pet?

 Puppies and kittens need housebreaking and training.
 Adult pets need daily attention and socializing.
 Can you realistically fit time into your life to give a pet the proper amount of time it needs?